Parking space sharing app and potential tax implications

 Under tax law, individuals owe self-employment tax only if they earn the income in a trade or business.
 The activity is a trade or business if the individual engages in the activity to make a profit from selling goods or performing services.

-In the example of the parking space occupier, if the occupier uses the parking app occasionally, the individual is probably not in the trade or business of reserving public parking spaces for profit.
-The individual would report the income on line 21 of Form 1040 (line 21 of Schedule 1 tax years 2018 and later) and wouldn’t owe self-employment tax.
+In the example of the parking space occupier, if the occupier uses the parking space finder app occasionally, the individual is probably not in the trade or business of reserving public parking spaces for profit.
+The individual would report the income on line 21 of Form 1040 (line 21 of Schedule 1 tax year 2018 and line 8 for tax year 2019) and wouldn’t owe self-employment tax.

 But, if the occupier regularly and continuously reserves and auctions off public parking spaces, the individual is in the business of reserving public parking spaces for profit.
 The individual would report the income on Schedule C and would owe self-employment tax.